hackclub/hackclub/workshops/pico-8/README.md

 ![](assets/keyboard.png)

-`btn` accepts a number (0-6) that denotes a keyboard button.
+As shown on the cheatsheet, `btn` accepts a number (0-6) that denotes a keyboard button.
 Knowing that, try to write an implementation.
 Once you're done you can check your solution against ours:

 ```lua
 function _update()